Numerous women publicly accused Trump of sexual assault during the campaign

 Rachel Crooks’ comments on CNN’s “New Day” Monday morning come following a New York Times op-ed by former “Access Hollywood” host Billy Bush, who weighed in on Trump for the first time in public since he was fired in the wake of the tape’s release last fall.

-to The New York Times that Trump forcibly kissed her inside Trump Tower in 2005.
-She told "New Day" that when she first saw the "Access Hollywood" tape -- in which Trump bragged about groping women as Bush and others laughed and cheered him on -- she felt that he was "basically admitting to the behavior that I was a victim of."
+Crooks has alleged to The New York Times that Trump forcibly kissed her inside Trump Tower in 2005.
+She told “New Day” that when she first saw the “Access Hollywood” tape – in which Trump bragged about groping women as Bush and others laughed and cheered him on – she felt that he was “basically admitting to the behavior that I was a victim of.”